.png)

 Userpilot occupies a similar position to Pendo - combining product analytics with in-app guidance - but with transparent pricing and a sharper focus on product-led growth teams.
 If you want product analytics and in-app guides in one tool without Pendo's enterprise price tag, Userpilot is worth evaluating.

-Userpilot's key features include a no-code flow builder for onboarding and feature adoption, session replay, event tracking, and product usage analytics that help product teams understand user behavior without a separate analytics solution.
+Userpilot's key features include a low-code flow builder for onboarding and feature adoption, session replay, event tracking, and product usage analytics that help product teams understand user behavior without a separate analytics solution.
 It also supports in-app surveys for collecting user feedback and user sentiment data.
 The published pricing plan gives more transparency than Pendo's opaque model, which matters when building a business case to switch.

 The limitations are meaningful, though.
 Userpilot is web-only - no support for mobile apps or mobile applications.
 Cross-channel capabilities are absent: no email, no push notifications, no workflow orchestration.